AttorneyTech/attorneytech-database/README.md

 #### `opposite_clients`

-In administrative event of criminal event, the opposite is not a natural person (自然人). \
+In administrative event of criminal event, the opposite is not a natural person（自然人）. \
 In that case, the agent is not important. \
 Another reason to separate the opposites into a table is that for the law firm, \
-it is necessary to pay attention to the conflict of interest (利益衝突), the opposite is possible to become \
+it is necessary to pay attention to the conflict of interest（利益衝突）, the opposite is possible to become \
 a client in the future. \
 Therefore, it is necessary to check this before accepting a case. \
 In addition, because it's usually don't know the email and phone number of the opposite, \